Author Book Signing Kennebunkport

 7:00 PM – 7:30 PM BOOK SIGNING

-CARL & DAVID LITTLE, TWO BROTHERS – MAY 18 @ 2:00 PM
+CARL and DAVID LITTLE – THE ART OF PENOBSCOT BAY – MAY 18 @ 2:00 PM

-THE PATSY BRAY MAHONEY LECTURE SERIES PRESENTS:
+THE PATSY BRAY MAHONEY LECTURE SERIES PRESENTS

 For Art of Penobscot Bay, brothers David and Carl Little, well-known stewards of Maine art, have selected art and artists, from history and today, that celebrate the myriad of inlets, islands, coves, and peninsulas—the “nooks and corners” of the region.
 Above all, they sought out art infused with a remarkable representation of place by more than 120 artists who have embraced the area and its people.
 Art of Penobscot Bay includes artists from the 19th century through the 21st century, including Fitz Henry Lane, Waldo Peirce, Edward Hopper, William Zorach, John Marin, Emily Muir, Greta Van Campen, Alex Katz, Eric Hopkins, and Amy Peters Wood.
 Combined with text by the Little brothers, the art takes readers on a wondrous visual journey around, across, and through a breathtaking bay.